glennklockwood/limelead/content/pages/_index.md

 status: hidden
 ---

+I am a technologist working in supercomputing and infrastructure for HPC and AI.
+I combine direct operational experience with systems-level analysis to inform architecture, strategy, and industry understanding.

-I am a principal engineer at Microsoft where I bring a workload-centric view to systems design for the [largest AI supercomputers being built in Azure][azurehpc].
-Prior to working at Microsoft, I was a systems architect at the [National Energy Research Scientific Computing Center (NERSC)][nersc] where I focused on storage and data.
+I used to work at Microsoft where I supported the [largest AI supercomputers being built in Azure][azurehpc].
+Prior to that, I was a systems architect at the [National Energy Research Scientific Computing Center (NERSC)][nersc] where I focused on storage and data.
 More information about my current and past work can be found on [Google Scholar][] and in my [biography][].

 <div class="alert alert-info" role="alert">
 <div class="alertbox-icon"><span aria-hidden="true" class="fa fa-info-circle"></span></div>